 Chemistry deals with phenomena that affect nearly every aspect of our lives and environment.
 A liberal arts education in this scientific and technological age exposes students to the theories, laws, applications, and potential of this science.

 The chemistry curriculum is sufficiently flexible to allow students with career interests in areas such as the health professions, law, business, and education to design a major program suitable to their goals.
-Students interested in careers in chemistry or biochemistry will find sufficient chemistry electives to provide a strong background for work in graduate school, industry, or other positions requiring a strong foundation in chemistry.
-A major in biochemistry has been developed in conjunction with the biology department, and is described in a separate section of the Catalog.
+Students interested in careers in chemistry or biochemistry will find sufficient chemistry electives to provide a strong background for work in graduate school, industry, or other positions.
 The department and its curriculum are approved by the American Chemical Society (ACS), and an ACS-certified major is offered.

 Biochemistry encompasses the study of the form and function of the proteins, lipids, carbohydrates, and nucleic acids found in living organisms.